 $2,000,288

-"Singin’ in the Rain" is a classic romantic musical comedy co-directed by Gene Kelly and Stanley Donen, with Gene Kelly also serving as the film's principal choreographer.
-The film is lauded for its outstanding dance sequences and timeless charm.
+"Singin’ in the Rain" stands as an iconic romantic musical comedy, co-directed by Gene Kelly and Stanley Donen.
+Showcasing Gene Kelly not just as the star but as the principal choreographer, the film is renowned for its breathtaking dance routines and ageless appeal.

 Recommended: